ash/raku-course/essentials/functions/exercises/odd-or-even/solution/index.md

 {% include menu.html %}

-The body of the function is quite small, which is a valid reason to omit both the `return` routine and the semicolon at the end of the line.
+The function's body is quite small, which is a valid reason to omit both the `return` routine and the semicolon at the end of the line.

 ## Code